Sensitivity of non-radiative cloud-wind interactions to the hydrodynamics solver: Methods

 \section{Methods}

 In this work we simulate cloud-wind interactions using seven different hydrodynamics solvers.
+These solvers are selected to represent a range of Lagrangian and Eulerian algorithms which have been used in cosmological simulations and/or idealised experiments.
 All simulations are non-radiative and use identical initial conditions in which the cold cloud and hot wind are in thermal pressure balance.
 This relates their temperatures and densities as

 where $\chi$ is the density contrast.
 The wind is set to have a Mach number $\mathcal{M} = \frac{v_{\text{wind}}}{c_{\text{s,wind}}} = 1.5$, with $v_{\text{wind}}$ the wind speed and $c_{\text{s,wind}}$ the wind's sound speed.
 The wind and the cloud are initialised on a grid with respectively \emph{N} and $\chi^{1/3}$\emph{N} resolution elements on a side.
 The region into which the cloud is inserted is then removed from the wind's grid.
 Our simulations are wind tunnels that are four times longer than they are wide and high.
 All boundary conditions are periodic, a choice that we found to have no significant effect on the results presented here.
 In our default set-up the cloud has a radius of one-tenth of the box width.
 As we use pure hydrodynamics, i.e. radiative cooling is disabled, the problem is scale invariant.
 In the unit system used throughout we choose